 respectively.
 The net present value of the project is

+QS-QC+K=QS-C-K (3.12)

 The rate of return of this project can be represented by

 It is often convenient to represent S as the value of output from a project over one unit of time.
 If the project lasts for T units of time, the net present value of the project is